Select Page

 Wondr Health

-Participants will have the option to subscribe — at a discounted rate — to Wondr Health, a 100% digital weight loss program that teaches clinically proven skills through weekly video classes delivered via mobile app.
+Participants are provided a discount code to subscribe to Wondr Health, a 100% digital weight loss program that teaches clinically proven skills through weekly video classes delivered via mobile app.
 Learn how to eat your favorite foods and still lose weight, increase your energy, stress less, and so much more.
 Wondr is not a diet — it’s a program that works for everyone without points, plans, or calories to count.

 Physical Exam Recommended

-Participants will be asked to schedule and complete a full physical check-up with their personal physician before Session 1 of the program in January 2024.
-Participants will use this information to set personal, confidential wellness goals.
+Participants are asked to schedule and complete a full physical check-up with their personal physician before Session 1 of the program in January 2024.
+Participants use this information to set personal, confidential wellness goals.

 w